cappio/blog/source/_posts/2015-01-05-how-to-pick-winning-stocks.markdown

 As a rule of thumb, you can gauge a company's management effectiveness by taking a look at the Return on Assets (RoA) and Return on Equity (RoE.)
 It's always a good sign to see them both increasing compared to the previous year and in well-ranked among its competitors.

-To get an idea of the company's profitability, take a look at th Operating and Profit Margins to make sure they are positive and increasing.
+To get an idea of the company's profitability, take a look at the Operating and Profit Margins to make sure they are positive and increasing.

 {% img http://i.imgur.com/j7hk2kE.png %}